AsteriskAmpersand/Ice-Stable/README.md

 - Foresight Slash:
   - Spirit cost increased to 25% (up from 10%).
   - Spirit deletion after use has been removed (was deleting 100% spirit).
-  - Spirit generation on successful counter decreased to 25% (down from 100%).
+  - Spirit generation on successful counters decreased to 25% (down from 100%).
   - > In vanilla, FSS's ability to instantly fill the Spirit bar (or delete the bar on failed counters) negated most of the value in generating Spirit with other moves.
 With these changes, FSS is no longer a Spirit generator, but it still remains a powerful defensive tool.
 - Special Sheathe:
   - Quick Sheathe bonus effect changed to apply fully to sheathing animation.